 - LO 4.1 Broad understanding, concepts and terminology of biochemistry, molecular biology with genetics, including structure and function of biological molecules, cellular metabolism, structure and function of genes, mechanisms of their control and regulation.
-KU (Biochemistry) - LO 4.2 Broad understanding of concepts and terminology of structure and function of prokaryotic and eukaryotic cell biology, including their life cycle, cell division, self-replication and death.
+KU (Biochemistry) - LO 4.2 Broad understanding of concepts and terminology of structure and function of prokaryotic and eukaryotic cell biology.
+Biodiversity, natural selection and evolution of organisms, their life cycle, cell division, self-replication and death.
 KU (Cell biology) - LO 4.3 Broad understanding of the structure, function and control of the human body, its component parts and major systems, terminology of human anatomy and physiology.

-KU (Human Physiology, Functional Anatomy) - LO 4.4 Good understanding the need to establish and maintain a safe practice environment, key principles and laboratory processes, health & safety legislation, the Human Tissue Act, correct use of SI units, importance of quality assurance.
-KU (Critical skills for the Biomedical sciences) - LO 4.5 The use of the standard laboratory techniques safe handling of laboratory materials, the collection, manipulation and presentation of experimental data and the use of basic numeracy skills.
+KU (Human Physiology, Functional Anatomy) - LO 4.4 Good understanding the need to establish and maintain a safe practice environment, key principles and laboratory processes, health & safety legislation, the Human Tissue Act, correct use of SI units, importance of quality assurance, CPA and ISO 15189 KU (Critical skills for the Biomedical sciences) - LO 4.5 The use of the standard laboratory techniques safe handling of laboratory materials, the collection, manipulation and presentation of experimental data and the use of basic numeracy skills.
 The ability to evaluate your own strengths and weaknesses in the subjects studied to continually demonstrate personal development.
-PPP (Critical skills for the Biomedical sciences) - LO 4.6 An understanding of the development, delivery, pharmacokinetics, effects and side effects of therapeutic drugs.
-KU (Fundamentals of Pharmacology) - LO 4.7 The acquisition of a broad knowledge base, ability to access library resources, online material and undertake simple research tasks with guidance and the ability to communicate in written, oral and audio-visual modes, acknowledging academic standards, professional protocols and a range of audiences.
-KTS (Cell biology & Biochemistry) - LO 4.8 Effective work with others on common task, ability to recognise the factors affecting team performance, the need for time management and self-reflection.
+PPP (Critical skills for the biomedical sciences) - LO 4.6 Skills in sample safe handling, preparation, staining techniques and the use of microscopy.
+PPP (Functional anatomy) - LO 4.7 The acquisition of a broad knowledge base, ability to access library resources, online material and undertake simple research tasks with guidance and the ability to communicate in written, oral and audio-visual modes, acknowledging academic standards, professional protocols and a range of audiences.
+KTS (Cell biology, Biochemistry, Critical Skills for the Biomedical Sciences) - LO 4.8 Effective work with others on common tasks, problem solving, ability to recognise the factors affecting team performance, the need for time management and self-reflection.

 KTS (Human Physiology)